 by Sandy Swegel

 Seed making in the leafy greens means the leaves are going to turn bitter.
 And once bitter, you never get the sweetness back on those spinaches and lettuces.

+For us, that means big salads for dinner every night this week.
 We took out our harvesting knives and cut the lettuces and spinach to the ground.
 Lots of cilantro was done also…so an armload of cilantro greens will go into awesome pesto this week.
 Dozens of flat edible pea pods were plucked for salad and stir-fry.
 As the evening cooled, we sat around the outdoor table and watched the tomato plants put out more yellow flowers.

 Tomato season is now on the way.
+Life is good.